 Now that we’re coming up on the ONE YEAR anniversary of buying our house (I know!
 Seems like yesterday!), I’ve finally decided to do an official house tour for you all.
 Every Saturday, I’ll go room by room and take pictures of a different one of our spaces.

 For me, decorating is essential, almost akin to getting dressed in the morning.
 Living in a decorated space gives me peace and helps calm me throughout the day.
-Living in a space that I love is therapy, in a way!
+The role of a decor website in turning my place into a paradise was so significant that it taught me how living in a space that I love is therapy, in a way!

 But we don’t have a lot of money.
 Everything we buy is from Ikea, Overstock or Craigslist.
 Jesse actually tells me that I’m frequently “Craigslist Drunk”, especially when we’ve just moved into a new space.
 It’s probably true, but where else can you get good furniture for cheap?

 When our foster boys moved in, we had to dismantle the playroom downstairs and turn it into an actual bedroom.
 This is why you’ll see all of our toys out here now.
 It works quite well, actually, because that’s where Gregory always wanted to play anyways.
 Now it’s just official 🙂